 Yes, if you like innovation along with an interest to save the environment then it is a great major for you.

-As per the Bureau of Labor Statistics Project, there is going to employment growth of 5.1% in the need of environmental engineers from 2018 to 2028.
+As per the Bureau of Labor Statistics Project, there is going to employment a growth of 5.1% in the need for environmental engineers from 2018 to 2028.

 Thus, a career in Environmental Engineering can offer innumerable opportunities across industries.
 Needless to say, selecting the right set of universities and courses can be a daunting task.
 Take the assistance of Leverage Edu’s AI tool which will curate a list of educational institutes and programs that align with your professional goals!